 _____________

 Shortly before his passion, the Lord Jesus sat with his disciples on the Mount of Olives and taught them about the Consummation.
 All agree that his lengthy discourse, recounted by three of the four Gospel writers, is the single most important dominical teaching on this subject.
 It is also the most difficult and controversial.
-However, if our grasp of biblical eschatology is firm, and our understanding of prophetic diction clear, the difficulties are actually quite surmountable and the controversies fairly easily laid to rest.
+However, if our grasp of biblical eschatology is firm, and our understanding of prophetic diction clear, the difficulties are actually quite surmountable, and the controversies readily laid to rest.

 My approach in this essay will be as follows.
-First, we will look closely at The Disciple’s Question, a question that both elicited the Lord’s reply and determined the prophetic principles by which he would give it.
-Secondly, we will briefly survey the Discourse itself, using those principles to help us interpret his meaning.
+First, we will look closely at the Disciple’s Question, a question that both elicited the Lord’s reply and determined the prophetic principles by which he would give it.
+Secondly, we will briefly survey the discourse itself, using those principles to help us interpret his meaning.
 Thirdly, we will address some of the more difficult questions involved, even as we interact with different interpretations of controversial passages.
 And finally, we will summarize our findings, showing how richly they favor the amillennial view of the Consummation.

 The Disciple’s Question (24:1-3)

 In his final confrontation with the scribes and Pharisees, the Lord Jesus has just predicted—and lamented over—the coming destruction of Jerusalem: the desolation of the house of Israel (23:37-39).
 Now, as he leaves the temple area, his disciples comment on the grandeur of the buildings.
 Discerning their spiritual blindness to the times they live in, he urges a second look, telling them that here not one stone will be left upon another.
-Having often heard their Master teach about his coming both to judge and finally redeem, and now learning that the judgment includes the destruction of the temple and the city, they quickly surround him on the Mount of Olives, eagerly desiring to know, “When will these things be, and what will be the sign of your coming and of the close of the age” (Matthew 1-3)?
+Having often heard their Master teach about his coming both to judge and finally redeem, and now learning that the judgment includes the destruction of the temple and the city, they quickly surround him on the Mount of Olives, eagerly desiring to know, “When will these things be, and what will be the sign of your coming and of the end of the age” (Matt.
+24:1-3)?

 However, with the benefit of biblical hindsight, we know better.
 We know that Jesus is thinking of two comings, separated by at least two millennia; two distinct comings, yet united by one common character and purpose.
 The first coming is providential, at the hand of the Roman general Titus, a coming that will destroy Jerusalem and seal the abolition of the Jewish theocracy (Mark 11:12-14).
 The second is a supernatural coming at the hand of the glorified Christ, a coming that will destroy the present world system and bring in the age to come.

 Knowing all this, Jesus sees that he must frame his reply in such a way as to meet the needs of all his disciples; the needs of all who will look for his glorious coming and the signs that herald it.
-In other words, he knows he must speak to the needs of the generation that will live through the destruction of Jerusalem, the needs of subsequent generations that will experience the various tribulations of the Gospel era, and the very special needs of the last generation that will pass through a great tribulation destined to occur immediately prior to his Parousia.
+In other words, he knows he must speak to the needs of the generation that will live through the destruction of Jerusalem, the needs of subsequent generations that will experience the various tribulations of the Era of Gospel Proclamation, and the very special needs of the last generation that will pass through a great tribulation destined to occur immediately prior to his Parousia.

 Such is the case here.
 In the Olivet Discourse, the Lord blends predictions of an imminent (and providential) coming of Christ in 70 AD with predictions of an eschatological (and supernatural) coming of Christ at the end of the age; he blends predictions of a local judgment of Jerusalem with predictions of a universal judgment of the whole world.
 Therefore, speaking of the Olivet Discourse, C. E. B. Cranfield well concludes, “Neither an exclusively historical nor an exclusively eschatological interpretation is satisfactory.
-We must allow for a double reference, for a mingling of historical and eschatological” (p.
-160, KR).
+We must allow for a double reference, for a mingling of historical and eschatological.”

-Bearing this principle in mind, and applying it freely, let us now survey the remainder of the Discourse.
+Bearing this principle in mind, and applying it freely, let us now survey the remainder of the discourse.
 I will comment on Matthew’s version, which is the most extensive, but also refer to Mark’s and Luke’s where appropriate.

-The Signs of His (Two-fold) Coming (24:4-28)
+The Signs of His Two-fold Coming (24:4-28)

 In verses 15-28 we reach transition.
 Now the labor is most intense.
 Now there is great tribulation.
-Now the Coming, the end, and the birth are indeed at the door.
+Now the coming, the end, and the birth are indeed at the door.
 By and large, these predictions again have a double fulfillment.
 The near-term fulfillment, emphasized by Luke (Luke 21:20-24), is at the coming of Titus and the judgment of the Israelite nation, epitomized in the destruction of their city and their temple.
-The far-term fulfillment, emphasized by Matthew and Mark, is in the Parousia and the Judgment of the whole world-system; the destruction of the City of Man and its “temple” (i.e., its man-made, man-centered religion).
+The far-term fulfillment, emphasized by Matthew and Mark, is in the Parousia and the subsequent Judgment of the entire world-system; the destruction of the City of Man and its “temple” (i.e., its man-made, man-centered religion).
 As one commentator aptly writes, “The destruction of Jerusalem was a foretaste of the Last Judgment, and so is a sign of the coming wrath” (RSB, p.
-1401).
-Importantly, all three versions of the Discourse refer or allude to both comings and both judgments; contrary to our preterist brethren, none of them confines the coming of Christ to 70 AD.
+1401).2 Importantly, all three versions of the Discourse refer or allude to both comings and both judgments; contrary to our preterist brethren, none of them confines the coming of Christ to the events of 70 AD.

-The prophetic particulars in this section are challenging to interpret, but the overall picture is quite clear.
-The Lord begins by instructing his disciples to watch for “the Abomination of Desolation, standing in the holy place” (15).
-He is referring to Titus’ desecration of the temple in 70 AD, but also to the rise of the Antichrist, who will attempt to usurp the worship properly belonging to God (2 Thessalonians 2:1ff).
-Next, he warns the disciples quickly to flee at the sight of these things (16-17).
-The early Jewish Christians obeyed implicitly, many of them escaping to Pella; perhaps, at the rise of the Antichrist, many latter-day Christians will be led to do similarly.
 In verses 19-20, Jesus pronounces a woe upon women who are pregnant or nursing in those days, also urging his own followers to pray that their flight may not be in winter or on the Sabbath.
 These verses seem largely to apply to the siege of Jerusalem, though one can readily imagine analogues suitable for the dark days of the Last Battle.
 However, in the remainder of this section (vv.
 21-28), the accent definitely falls upon events destined to occur at the end of the age.

-In verses 21-22, the Lord now warns of a great tribulation, more severe than any the world has ever known, or ever will.
+In verses 21-22, the Lord now warns of a great tribulation, more severe than any the world has ever known or ever will.
 The siege of Jerusalem, dire as it was, only pictures it.
 Here, then, Jesus primarily has in mind the manifold judgments that will fall upon nature and society in the last of the last days; judgments designed to warn the whole world of the divine wrath shortly to come.
 However, the Lord has already hinted that he also has in mind the severe persecution that will befall the Church during the Last Battle (9).
 Happily, because of his love for the elect, God will cut those dark days short (22).

 The Parousia (24:29-31)

 These three verses are the pinnacle of the Olivet Discourse.
-Everything prior leads up to them, everything after flows from them.
+Everything prior leads up to them, everything after flows down from them.
 Since they do not reference the Judgment and its aftermath (25:31-40), they do not give us the Consummation as a whole; nevertheless, they do give us the Agent of the Judgment, and the Agent of the Consummation as whole: Christ at his Parousia.

-With great intentionality, our Lord here represents the Parousia as cosmic in its scope and climactic in its impact on man and nature.
+With extraordinary power and specificity, our Lord here represents the Parousia as cosmic in its scope and climactic in its impact on man and nature.
 It is the absolute end of the former world, and the absolute beginning the new.
 Accordingly, just prior to his appearing, the break-up of the old cosmos begins: There are signs in the sun, moon, and stars; upon the earth there is dismay among nations, and great perplexity at the roaring of the sea and waves; men’s hearts fail them for fear and for the expectation of things now coming upon the earth (Luke 21:26f).
 Finally, God sets the stage: The luminaries are completely extinguished, and darkest night falls on the cosmos.
 All is in readiness for the glorious appearing of the true Light of the World (29).

 First, “the sign of the Son of Man” appears in the sky: Unless this is the brightness of the glory clouds that attend him, its exact nature remains undisclosed (30).
-Next, Christ himself appears, proceeding steadily towards the earth upon “clouds” (i.e., visible manifestations) of the Father’s power and glory, with all the holy angels at his side (25:31, 30; Revelation 14:14f).
-As he draws nearer still, there is a cry of command, the voice of an archangel, and the sound of a great trumpet (31; 1 Thessalonians 4:16).
-At this, all who have ever lived hear his voice, rise from the dead, and come forth from the graves (John 5:28-29; 1 Thessalonians 4:13-17; Revelation 20:13).
-Also, the Lord himself transforms and glorifies the bodies of the living saints (1 Corinthians 15:50-54; 1 Thessalonians 4:17).
-Henceforth, every eye is beholding him: The saints of all ages who marvel and rejoice, and the hostile and unbelieving who mourn and recoil in terror (30; Matthew 26:64; 2 Thessalonians 1:10; Revelation 1:7, 6:16).
+Next, Christ himself appears, proceeding steadily towards the earth upon “clouds” (i.e., visible manifestations) of the Father’s power and glory, with all the holy angels at his side (25:31, 30; Rev. 14:14f).
+As he draws nearer still, there is a cry of command, the voice of an archangel, and the sound of a great trumpet (31; 1 Thess.
+4:16).
+At this, all who have ever lived hear his voice, rise from the dead, and come forth from the graves (John 5:28-29; 1 Thess.
+4:13-17; Rev. 20:13).
+Also, the Lord himself transforms and glorifies the bodies of the living saints (1 Cor.
+15:50-54; 1 Thes.
+4:17).
+Henceforth, every eye is beholding him: The saints of all ages who marvel and rejoice, and the hostile and unbelieving who mourn and recoil in terror (30; Matt.
+26:64; 2 Thess.
+1:10; Rev. 1:7, 6:16).
 As all watch, the holy angels now fly earthward to their appointed task of harvesting the earth.
-First, they gather in God’s elect, catching them up into the air and bringing them to safety at Christ’s right hand (31; Matthew 24:40-41; 1 Thessalonians 4:13-17; Revelation 11:12; but see also Matthew 13:30, 41).
-Then they gather the wicked, possibly casting them immediately into the (newly created) Lake of Fire, but probably bringing them first to the Judgment Seat of Christ (Matthew 13:41-42; Revelation 14:14-20).
-The earth and its works below are now being consumed with fire (2 Peter 3:8-13; Revelation 20:11).
-Christ is enthroned in glory at the center of the universe (25:31:ff; Revelation 20:11-15).
-All men and all angels are assembled before him (2 Corinthians 5:10).
+First, they gather in God’s elect, catching them up into the air and bringing them to safety at Christ’s right hand (31; Matt.
+24:40-41; 1 Thess.
+4:13-17; Rev. 11:12; but see also Matt, 13:30, 41).
+Then they gather the unrighteous, possibly casting them immediately into the (newly created) Lake of Fire, but probably bringing them first to the Judgment Seat of Christ (Matt.
+13:41-42; 25:31ff; 2 Cor.
+5:10; Rev. 14:14-20).
+The earth and its works below are now being consumed with fire (2 Peter 3:8-13; Rev. 20:11).
+Christ is enthroned in glory at the center of the universe (25:31:ff; Rev. 20:11-15).
+All men and all angels are assembled before him (2 Cor.
+5:10).
 The Judgment of the Great Day has begun (Jude 1:6).

-The Lesson of the Fig Tree (32-35)
+The Lesson of the Fig Tree (Matthew 24:32–35)

 A Day Unknown and Unexpected (36-44; Luke 17:26-27)